 With those accolades under her belt, Reiner got to work producing her second feature film, EGG.
 Directed by Marianna Palka and written by Risa Mickenberg, Egg centers on a get-together of two couples (Reiner and Gbenga Akinnagbe as Tina and Wayne and Christina Hendricks and David Alan Basche as Karen and Don), with the unexpected addition of Tina and Wayne’s surrogate Kiki (Anna Camp) adding some complications to the hangout.
 Reiner produced the film alongside her producing partner/co-star/husband Basche and Michele Ganeless.
 Egg premiered at the 2018 Tribeca Film Festival.
 Gravitas Ventures will release the film in select theaters and on VOD on January 18.
-[UPDATE: You can now stream Egg on Hoopla.]
+[UPDATE: You can now stream Egg on Hulu and Hoopla.]

 Actor-producer Alysia Reiner was kind enough to take some time out of her busy promotional schedule to answer a few questions about Egg and her career in front of and behind the camera.